 How to get to Santa Marta from Elsewhere

-From Barranquilla, you can also get buses to Santa Marta from the bus terminal or with Marsol.
+From Barranquilla, you can also get buses to Santa Marta from the bus terminal, with Berlinas or with Marsol.
 Travel time should be about 2 hours.
 From Palomino, you can catch buses for 10,000 pesos on the road out of town.
-It is also possible to fly into Santa Marta from other cities in Colombia.
+It is possible to fly into Santa Marta from other cities in Colombia as well.

 How to get to Minca from Santa Marta

 The cheapest option is to catch colectivos from the market in Santa Marta.
 I’ve seen prices from 6-8,000 pesos listed online.
 It used to be you could catch them as well from the gas station in Mamatoco, near Dreamer Hostel, but that is no longer the case, as we learned the hard way when we could only find normal private taxis and moto taxis there.